Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/commands.md

 - `up` runs in‑process and delegates to `deploy` with `--sync-env` implied.
 - Respects `--path` (monorepo), `--project/--org`, `--env` (`prod` | `preview`).
 - Use `--ndjson --timestamps` to stream structured progress events and a final summary with `{ final: true }`.
-- When the provider is omitted, the CLI opens the interactive wizard (`opendeploy start`) automatically.
+- When the provider is omitted, the CLI opens the interactive wizard (`opd start`) automatically.

 Dry‑run:
 - `--dry-run` emits a deterministic JSON summary and performs no env sync or deploy side effects.